lemlac/mulem/docs/reference.md

 ### Manual Implementation

 Generics will automatically generate code based on their parameters, but you can also implement them by hand using pattern matching.
 If you only want to use the manual implementations for a generic function, you can set its body to `undefined`.
 This creates a virtual function that can be overloaded later.
 If you use a function that is defined as `undefined`, it will throw a compile-time error.
+(See [`undefined`](#undefined) for more detials.)

 ```
 -- Forces every type to have its own implementation